Dynamic critical exponents as an emergent property at interacting topological quantum critical points: Strong-coupling limit and the change of dynamic critical exponent

-Next, we show that when the dynamic effect of interactions is taken into account, the dynamical exponent at tQCPs can become $z=1$ in the strong-coupling limit.
+Next, we show that when the dynamic effect of interactions is taken into account, the dynamic critical exponent at tQCPs can become $z=1$ in the strong-coupling limit.
 Let us consider contact fermion-fermion interactions of the form

 where $[\Gamma,S_{x,y,z}]=0$, i.e., $\Gamma\in\{\tau_x\sigma_y,\tau_y,\tau_z\sigma_y\}$.
 To understand the relevance of interactions, we first perform a one-loop renormalization group (RG) calculation, which gives